jcarolinares/awesome-social-robots/README.md

 ## [Articles](#articles)

-A list ot articles and interviews related with social robots to inspire new open source social robots
+A list of articles and interviews related to social robots to inspire new open-source social robots

 - [Dogs Obey Commands Given by Social Robots](https://spectrum.ieee.org/dogs-obey-commands-given-by-social-robots)
 - [Is It Ever OK to Bash a Robot?](https://robots4therestofus.substack.com/p/is-it-ever-ok-to-bash-a-robot)